guythomas7/Options-with-lower-reflecting-barrier/README.md

 This is the main code, and most likely to be useful for other people's initial experimentation.
 The code does the following:

-(a) simulates the discounted payoffs of calls and puts in the presence of a lower reflecting barrier, and shows that     these converge to the analytical formulas in the paper
+(a) simulates the payoffs of calls and puts (discounted at the risk-free rate) in the presence of a lower reflecting barrier, and shows that these converge to the analytical formulas in the paper

-(b) demonstrates that replication of a written put in the presence of the barrier always works, using EITHER the Black-Scholes delta, OR the barrier formula delta (the latter is preferred because it is cheaper).
+(b) demonstrates that replication of a written put in the presence of the barrier always works, using EITHER barrier formula delta (preferred because it is cheaper), OR the Black-Scholes delta (as per Appendix B of the paper).

 This code is vectorised (i.e. all nSim simulations are performed in a single matrix, with no loop), and so runs over 50x faster than earlier unvectorised code.
 The matrix contains nSim rows (simulation paths) x N columns (time steps).